sfloyd5/introduction-to-computer-science/project_3.md

     1. Monday, October 27: Screens should be designed; the hero should be able to move and jump; gravity should work; reset button should be functional
     2. Monday, November 3: Hazards and enemies should be present; death should work properly.
     3. Monday, November 10 (final due date): Lives, power-ups, and victory should be implemented; all other required program components must work

+Before you begin your project, you will carefully review the program requirements in order to understand the context of the game.
+You will then use the requirements to shape the design and implementation of your game.

+As you review the requirements and test your program, you will proceed through the Applied Design stages.
+The Applied Design Stages document (CSIntroUnit3Project-AppliedDesign.docx) will lead you through the following stages (you should submit this to your teacher when complete):

+**Understanding Context - Defining - Ideating - Prototyping - Testing – Sharing**

 ## Grading Scheme/Rubric